Economic history of World War I: Austria-Hungary

 The Austro-Hungarian monarchical personal union of the two countries was a result of the Compromise of 1867.
-Kingdom of Hungary lost its former status after the Hungarian Revolution of 1848.
+The Kingdom of Hungary lost its former status after the Hungarian Revolution of 1848.
 However following the 1867 reforms, the Austrian and the Hungarian states became co-equal within the Empire.
 Austria-Hungary was geographically the second-largest country in Europe after the Russian Empire, at 621538 km2, and the third-most populous (after Russia and the German Empire).
 In comparison with Germany and Britain, the Austro-Hungarian economy lagged behind considerably, as sustained modernization had begun much later in Austria-Hungary.
 The Empire built up the fourth-largest machine building industry of the world, after the United States, Germany, and Britain.
 Austria-Hungary was also the world's third largest manufacturer and exporter of electric home appliances, electric industrial appliances and facilities for power plants, after the United States and the German Empire.

 The Empire of Austria and the Kingdom of Hungary had always maintained separate parliaments: the Imperial Council (Austria) and the Diet of Hungary.
 Except for the Pragmatic Sanction of 1713, common laws never existed in the Empire of Austria and the Kingdom of Hungary.

 There was no common citizenship: one was either an Austrian citizen or a Hungarian citizen, never both.
 Austria and Hungary were fiscally sovereign and independent entities.
 The Kingdom of Hungary could preserve its separated and independent budget.